lemunozm/message-io/README.md

 It is an abstraction layer of the transport protocols that works over non-blocking sockets.
 It allows to create/remove connections, send and receive messages (defined by the user).

-To manage the connections the `NetworkManager` offers an *`Endpoint`* that is an unique identifier of the connection that can be used to remove, send or identify input messages.
+To manage the connections, the `NetworkManager` offers an *`Endpoint`* that is an unique identifier of the connection that can be used to remove, send or identify input messages.
+It can be understood as the remitter/recipient of the message.

 <p align="center">
   <img src="https://docs.google.com/drawings/d/e/2PACX-1vS3y1BKwPHjoFqtHm2pqfmvxr0JRQIzeRJim9s2UOrOIS74cGwlyqxnH4_DHVXTverziCjPzl6FtQMe/pub?w=586&h=273"/>